Two individuals are sitting on the Marvin Hall stairs next to a colorful balloon decoration on KU campus.

 KU partnered with Hickman-Mills and Kansas City Kansas Public Schools in 2025 to provide daily transportation for students from those districts.
 We intend to continue providing transportation in future years.

-Past Workshop Topics
+Workshop Topics for Summer 2026

-Sam Yates Meier, Lecturer
+Instructor: Sam Yates Meier